vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 <alert type="warning">

   This page is incomplete.
 Please check back later for more information, or submit a PR if you notice something missing.
+If you have additional questions, reach out to us in [Discord](https://community.vuetifyjs.com/)

 </alert>